 If your transcript request cannot be processed or if there is an issue that requires the Registrar's staff to review the request, we will communicate with you via phone or email so please check your EFSC Titan email.

-Grad Vouchers and archival transcripts (students who attended or graduated prior to 1988) will be processed and mailed once a week via U.S. mail.
+Archival transcripts (students who attended or graduated prior to 1988) will be processed and mailed once a week via U.S. mail.
 In-person pick up is not available until further notice.

 Submitting Cambridge AICE and AP Reports